berkde/Audio-Classifier-AI/README.md

 ## ⚠️ Disclaimer

 This project is intended for educational and demonstration purposes only.
-The property price predictions provided by this app are generated using historical data and machine learning models trained on engineered features, and do not constitute financial, legal, or investment advice.
+The animal sound classifications provided by this app are generated using machine learning models trained on labeled audio data and spectrogram features.
+These predictions do not constitute veterinary, biological, or environmental assessments, and may be affected by background noise, recording quality, or mislabeled data.

-While every effort has been made to ensure reasonable accuracy, the model may not reflect current market conditions, zoning laws, renovation status, or other important factors.
-Users should consult with licensed real estate professionals before making any real-world decisions based on these predictions.
-The author assumes no liability for any decisions made based on the use of this tool.
+While every effort has been made to ensure reasonable accuracy, the model may produce incorrect or ambiguous results, especially with real-world or low-quality audio recordings.
+Users should not rely on this tool for critical applications, and the author assumes no liability for decisions made based on its output.

 ---

-> This project was originally built as a personal prototype to explore regression modeling and Streamlit deployment.
-It is now being incrementally upgraded toward a more production-like architecture with MLOps practices.
-Feedback and contributions welcome.
+> This project was originally built as a personal prototype to explore audio classification, spectrogram-based CNN modeling, and Streamlit deployment.
+It is now being incrementally upgraded toward a more production-like architecture with modular design, reproducible pipelines, and MLOps best practices.
+Feedback and contributions are welcome.